Skip to content

 image

-Log in to «Guance» - «User Access Monitoring», click on «skywalking-web-demo», then click «Explorer», select «View», view page calls, and then click «route_change».
+Log in to «Guance» - «User Access Monitoring», click «skywalking-web-demo», then enter and click «Explorer», select «View», and check the page invocation situation.
+Then click «route_change» to proceed.

 image